 The first one,

-Angle strictness, determines how the angle of view affects the pixel colour when we grab it.
+Angle strictness, determines how the angle of view affects the pixel colour when it’s grabbed.
 The possible values are 0–100.
-At 0 every pixel will have an average colour between colours taken from all pinned views where that pixel was visible.
-At 100 only the views where “we’re looking” at this pixel at 90° will be used, so the colour becomes more accurate, but you’re losing the information for a lot of pixels at which you don’t have a 90° view.
+At 0 every pixel will have an average colour between colours taken from all pinned views where that pixel is visible.
+At 100 only the views where ‘we’re looking’ at this pixel at 90° will be used, so the colour becomes more accurate, but you’re losing the information for a lot of pixels at which you don’t have the 90° view.
 Usually, the best values are between 10 and 20.

-Expand edges does what it tells — uses the colour at the edge to expand the texture.
+Expand edges setting helps you with expanding texture edges using the colour of the edging pixel.
+The value determines the expansion in percentages of the output format height.
 Using it may help with hiding seams on the applied texture.

 Then we also have two super-experimental functions: